twilio/twilio-video-app-react/README.md

 This will deploy the application as a [Twilio Function](https://www.twilio.com/docs/runtime/functions) and provide a link to the app.
 For more information see the documentation for the [WebRTC Twilio Cli plugin](https://github.com/twilio-labs/plugin-rtc).

+The link and passcode will expire after one week.
+To deploy a new instance of the app, run `npm run deploy:twilio-cli -- --override`.

 ### Running the local token server

 This application requires an access token to connect to a Room.
 The included local token [server](server.js) provides the application with access tokens.
 Perform the following steps to setup the local token server: